politie/ngx-list-service/projects/ngx-list-service/README.md

     },
     pages: `number[]` // Array of page numbers (1-based) to create pages in the view
     disabled: {
-      prev: `boolean`, // Should a prev button be disabled (current slice is start of list)
+      prev: `boolean`, // Should a prev button be disabled (current chunk is start of list)
-      next: `boolean` // Should a next button be disabled (current slice is end of list) }
+      next: `boolean` // Should a next button be disabled (current chunk is end of list) }
   }
 }